fatdogsp/fatdogsp.github.io/_posts/assetstore/2020-03-10-Fast-Volumetric-Lighting.md

 Demo scenes include **day and night, indoor and outdoor, pc and mobile, one light casting and multi light casting**, you can check the difference between their **Lighting Params** and **Quality Params**.

 To run these demos correctly, you should set Unity's color space to **Linear**.
 If you are using Gamma Space, you need readjust **Lighting Params** yourself.

+If you are using Unity's PostProcessing Stack, please make sure that **Fast Volumetric Lighting** is executed first.

 ## About the limitation